1337joe/du-bundler/README.md

 Format: `${slotname}`

 This tag inserts the name of the slot that it's in.
-TODO more text
+Useful for adding awareness of what slot a callback is being called from.

 #### KEY